Lighting Your Art Studio - Which Lights to Use for Painting and Drawing

 At the end of the day color temperature can be up to you as the artist.
 Not all of us see color and light the same way.
 Although generally, 5000K will be the best choice for most as it provides a slightly cool, yet clean light source.
 This will ensure that you tend to paint your paintings with a hint of warmth while still maintaining true and vibrant colors.

-There was a point when I realized that one major thing I was missing in my studio was proper lighting.
+There was a point when I realized that one major thing I was missing in my art studio was proper lighting.
 Through my research I came across different options and with some digging I came up with the perfect solution for my needs and budget.

 I found that these Lumicrhome Full Spectrum Fluorescent Lamps had the right specifications with a 96 CRI and a color temperature of 5000K.
 I found the bulbs on Blick and ordered 3 shop lights.

 Each shop light holds two 48 inch long bulbs.
-I have one lamp that hangs from the ceiling over my easel as well as two others that I modified so that they can stand up vertically on either side of the easel.
+I had one lamp that hangs from the ceiling over my easel as well as two others that I modified so that they could stand up vertically on either side of the easel.
 Now, having these two additional lights to either side isn't exactly necessary for most, but they are a nice help when I need extra light to photograph my paintings.
 It's good to be aware of how much light you have because on some occasions there is such thing as having too much light.
-If your studio is too bright, it could lead to your painting appearing darker than you intended when it's hung in more natural lighting conditions.
+If your art studio is too bright, it could lead to your painting appearing darker than you intended when it's hung in more natural lighting conditions.

-This all has worked really well for me and I have to admit that after investing in the proper light equipment, I've noticed an improvement in the look of my work.
+This all worked really well for me and I have to admit that after investing in the proper light equipment, I've noticed an improvement in the look of my work.

 I also utilize clip on lamps with these high CRI bulbs and with a 5000K color temp if you’re looking for a more compact set up or additional light in your work space.